AMReX-Astro/Castro/Docs/source/FlowChart.rst

    actions are performend (note, we omit the actions taken for a retry, which we will describe later):

-   -  Sync up the level information to the Fortran-side of Castro
+   -  Sync up the level information to the Fortran-side of Castro.

-   -  Do any radiation initialization
+   -  Do any radiation initialization.

+   -  Set the maximum density used for Poisson gravity tolerances.

    -  Initialize all of the intermediate storage arrays (like those that hold source terms, etc.).